electricimp/Usb/README.md

 - if you want to utilize the existing USB drivers in your application, see [Application Development Guide](#application-development-guide) below;
 - if you want to create and add a new USB driver, see [Driver Development Guide](#driver-development-guide) below.

+## Common introduction

+ElectricImp platform provides base abstraction for a usb API see [hardware.usb](TDB).
+By default imp005 has USB port only but probably your are working on some custom board which also has USB port (or several USB ports).
+The `hardware.usb` api gives the direct access to the usb configurations, interfaces and endpoints and allow to perform usb operations like control or bulk transfer.
+Based on that api developer could create device library which could interact with concrete device and we will call such library as *DRIVER* in the documentation below.
+The `hardware.usb` API does not provide any restrictions for a driver developers which could lead to vendor incompatible drivers and inability to use several drivers simultaneously in a single application, therefore it is not recommended to use `hardware.usb` directly for a driver creation.

+For this purpose USB Drivers Framework was intended, it is intended for standardization of the driver process creation and unify the application development.
+And of course the main features of the framework are multiple drivers support and runtime plug an unplug feasibility.
+USB Framework wraps all methods of the `hardware.usb`, which allow driver developer handle USB reset in common way and do not care about hardware.usb methods call for an unpluged device.
+The framework impose a constraints on driver development but they are minimal: first of all it is prohibited to access to the hardware.usb directly and the second limitation is that each driver should implement `match()` and `release()` methods [see developer guide](TBD).
+There is no more limitations for the driver API therefore each driver could provide it's own custom API.
+It is important for an application developer to read driver API first (for each included driver) and for a driver developers it is important to provide detailed documentation on driver API.

+USB Driver Framework make it possible to cooperate multiple drivers in a single application it means that application developer could simply include custom driver library without investigation of it's internals therefore driver developer should implement `match()` method very carefully to avoid matching to a wrong device see [Device selection priority](TBD) Application Developer Guide and [match() method](TBD) Driver Developer Guide.

 ## Application Development Guide

 This guide is intended for those developers who is going to integrate one or more existing USB drivers into their applications.